PaulmannLighting/mender-api/README.md

-# mender-free-ext
+# mender-api

-Extensions for the free version of the Mender server.
+Rust bindings to access the Mender server API.